makathan/makathan.github.io/README.md

 1. Run `bundle install` to install ruby dependencies.
 If you get errors, delete Gemfile.lock and try again.
 1. Run `bundle exec jekyll liveserve` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.

-# Which files to change to update Gerassimos' info?

-Main page: click [_pages/about.md](https://github.com/makathan/makathan.github.io/edit/master/_pages/about.md) to edit the homepage.